CarissaHluchan/flashcards/README.md

 This was a solo project.

 ## Learning Goals:
-The goals for the project included: Solidify and demonstrate understanding of:
+The goals for the project included:

 Contributing code to a partially constructed application.
 Following spec/prompts to make a working application.
 Writing modular, reusable code that follows SRP (Single Responsibility Principle).
 Implementing a robust testing suite using TDD.